No one deserves to be hurt or abused.

 -

-The Clerk of Courts will let you know when you file the petition, if the Temporary Restraining Order (TRO) is granted or denied.
-You’ll also be told the date and time of the Injunction (RO) hearing.
+The Petition for a Temporary Restraining Order (TRO) will be reviewed by the Circuit Court Judge.
+The Clerk of Courts will then notify you if the Temporary Restraining Order (TRO) is granted or denied.
+You’ll also be told the date and time of the Injunction (Restraining Order) hearing.

 Wisconsin VINE Protective Order Notification

-VINE is a free, anonymous service that can provide you with information and notifications for updated custody statuses, criminal case and protective orders information.
+VINE is a free, anonymous service that can provide you with information and notifications for updated custody statuses, criminal cases and protective orders information.

-If you were granted a non-confidential TRO, you can sign up to be notified when the TRO has been served by law enforcement.
+If you were granted a non-confidential Temporary Restraining Order (TRO), you can sign up to be notified when the Temporary Restraining Order (TRO) has been served by law enforcement.

 You can register online here: VINELink or by calling this number: 855-948-7648